 All tables, figures, and listings produced for this study are provided in Section 15.1 and Appendix 16.2.
-Documentation of statistical methods is provided in Appendix 16.1.9 of this report and described in detail in Section 7.7 of the interim CSR (11 August 2015).
+Documentation of statistical methods is provided in Appendix 16.1.9 of this report and described in detail in Section 7.7 of the interim CSR (08 October 2015).

-Efficacy: The primary efficacy endpoint was the proportion of subjects with HCV RNA < LLOQ 12 weeks after discontinuation of all study drugs (SVR12) for the Full Analysis Set.
+Efficacy: The primary efficacy endpoint was the proportion of subjects with HCV RNA < LLOQ 12 weeks after discontinuation of all study drugs (SVR12) for the FAS.
 Point estimates and 2-sided 95% exact CIs for SVR12 based on the Clopper-Pearson method were provided for each treatment group.
-In the primary efficacy analysis, a closed testing procedure was used whereby the noninferiority of SOF/VEL for 12 weeks to SOF+RBV for 12 weeks was tested first.
+In the primary efficacy analysis, a closed testing procedure was used whereby the noninferiority of SOF/VEL for 12 weeks to SOF+RBV for 24 weeks was tested first.
 Noninferiority was demonstrated if the lower bound of the 2-sided 95% CI for the difference in SVR12 was greater than -10%.
-If the lower bound of the CI was greater than -10% (ie, the null hypothesis for noninferiority was rejected), then a 2-sided stratified Cochran-Mantel-Haenszel (CMH) test was used to test for the superiority of SOF/VEL for 12 weeks over SOF+RBV for 12 weeks at a significance level of 0.05.
+If the lower bound of the CI was greater than -10% (ie, the null hypothesis for noninferiority was rejected), then a 2-sided stratified Cochran-Mantel-Haenszel (CMH) test was used to test for the superiority of SOF/VEL for 12 weeks over SOF+RBV for 24 weeks at a significance level of 0.05.

-Secondary efficacy endpoints included SVR4, SVR24, proportion of subjects with HCV RNA < LLOQ by study visit, HCV RNA absolute values and changes from baseline through end of treatment (EOT), and proportion of subjects with virologic failure.
+Secondary efficacy endpoints included the proportion of subjects with SVR4, SVR24, virologic failure, and HCV RNA < LLOQ while on treatment by study visit; HCV RNA absolute values and changes from baseline through end of treatment (EOT); and characterization of HCV drug resistance substitutions at baseline, during, and after therapy with SOF/VEL and SOF+RBV.

 All continuous endpoints were summarized using descriptive statistics (sample size, mean, SD, median, first quartile [Q1], third quartile [Q3], minimum, and maximum) by treatment group and stratification within group (as appropriate).
-All categorical endpoints were summarized by number and percentage of subjects who met the endpoint definition.
+All categorical endpoints were summarized by number and percentage of subjects who met the endpoint definitions.

 SVR24 rates were calculated using the same method as described for SVR12.
-If a subject achieved SVR12 and had no further HCV RNA measurement, the subject was counted as a success for SVR24 due to the high correlation between these 2 endpoints {Chen et al 2013}.
-In addition, an analysis to assess the concordance of SVR12 with SVR24 was performed for subjects with an observed HCV RNA within both the posttreatment Week 12 and posttreatment Week 24 analysis windows.
+If a subject achieved SVR12 and had no further HCV RNA measurement, the subject was counted as a success for SVR24 due to the high correlation between these 2 endpoints (Chen, Florian et al. 2013).
+In addition, an analysis to assess the concordance of SVR12 with SVR24 was performed for subjects with an observed HCV RNA within both the posttreatment Week 12 and posttreatment Week 24 visit windows.